tj/reds/Readme.md

 ## Benchmarks

-When compared to Reds, RedRediSearch is much faster at indexing and marginally faster at query:
+When compared to Reds, RedRediSearch is much faster at indexing and somewhat faster at query:

 _Indexing - documents / second_